 On June 21, 2016, the Company received a letter from the staff of the U.S. Securities and Exchange Commission ("SEC") in which it requested the Company voluntarily provide to it documents and correspondence with environmental regulators concerning certain former operations of the Company.
 These documents were requested following the Company's response to comments from SEC staff regarding certain environmental reserves taken by the Company in the fourth quarter of 2014 and the disclosures made by the Company in connection therewith.
-The Company is cooperating with the SEC in its request.
-No enforcement action has been brought by the SEC to date and it is unknown whether any such action will be brought in the future.
-The Company believes its reserves and disclosures were appropriate and in compliance with applicable accounting rules and law.
+In a letter dated August 15, 2017 from SEC staff, the Company was advised that staff would not be recommending enforcement relating to this matter.
+As such, the Company considers the issues raised in the June 21, 2016 letter closed.